Astemes/astemes-lunit/docs/20_Framework Architecture/Framework Architecture.md

 ## LabVIEW API

-An API is provided for executing tests programatically from LabVIEW.
+An API is provided for executing tests programmatically from LabVIEW.
 The use of the API is illustrated in the `LUnit API Demo` example.

 ![LUnit API](img/LUnit_api.PNG)